ElaineArchbold/fullstack-milestone-project/README.md

 - I found the snippet for the gallery carousel on the Home page on: https://stackoverflow.com/questions/20007610/bootstrap-carousel-multiple-frames-at-once

 - I found the snippet for the contact form on: https://hellowebbooks.com/news/tutorial-setting-up-a-contact-form-with-django/

+- The shopping functionality was taken from the Fullstack Ecommece mini project with the Code Institute.